S.C. cities defy state on restrictions as virus cases rise

 Residents of Richland and Horry County died, the state said, with officials describing both as “elderly individuals who had underlying health conditions.”

+McMaster on Saturday signed an executive order activating the South Carolina National Guard, activating anti-price gouging laws, restricting visits to nursing homes, prisons and jails, amd directing 911 operators to ask if someone has COVID-19 at the location seeking emergency service.
+It also gives emergency powers to the Department of Health and Environmental Control.

-The department said the total number of cases jumped sharply because the state health lab had acquired enough chemicals to clear a backlog of tests Friday.
+The department said the total number of cases jumped sharply because the state health lab had acquired enough chemicals Friday to begin clearing a backlog of tests.
 Charleston County, with 108 cases, has the most overall while Kershaw County, with 77 cases, continues to have the most per capita.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.